-The International Waldenstrom’s Macroglobulinemia Foundation (IWMF) is a patient-founded and volunteer-led nonprofit organization dedicated to a simple but compelling vision: Support everyone affected by Waldenstrom’s macroglobulinemia (WM) while advancing the search for a cure.
+The International Waldenstrom’s Macroglobulinemia Foundation (IWMF) is a patient-founded and patient-led international nonprofit organization with a simple but compelling vision and mission.

 The Leukemia & Lymphoma Society (LLS) mission: Cure leukemia, lymphoma, Hodgkin’s disease and myeloma, and improve the quality of life of patients and their families.
 Speak one-on-one with an LLS Information Specialist who can assist you through cancer treatment, financial and social challenges and give accurate, up-to-date disease, treatment and support information.
 LLS funds lifesaving blood cancer research around the world and provides free information and support services for patients in their communities through chapters across the US and Canada.

 The Leukemia Research Foundation’s mission is to cure leukemia by funding innovative research, and to support patients and families.
 Their free support programs for leukemia patients and their loved ones include information and resources, education programs, peer support services, financial assistance, and a directory of other helpful organizations and resources.